 The best ways to remove limescale

-The question of how to get rid of limescale around the home once it builds up can be a real challenge.
-If left unchecked, limescale can affect the performance of your heating system, as well as significantly shortening the lifespan of many expensive household products such as kettles, washing machines and boilers.
+Removing limescale around the home once it builds up can be a real challenge.
+If left unchecked, not only can it affect the performance of your heating system, but it can significantly shorten the lifespan of many expensive household products such as kettles, washing machines and boilers.
 Read more about what limescale is and its causes, or find out how to remove it below.